 Lafayette ‒ Open now.

-The Office of Community – Development Disaster Recovery Unit does not discriminate on the basis of race, color, national origin, sex, age, religion or disability, and provides, upon request, reasonable accommodation, including auxiliary aids and services, to afford an individual with a disability an equal opportunity to participate in all services, programs and activities.
+The Office of Community Development – Disaster Recovery Unit does not discriminate on the basis of race, color, national origin, sex, age, religion or disability, and provides, upon request, reasonable accommodation, including auxiliary aids and services, to afford an individual with a disability an equal opportunity to participate in all services, programs and activities.
 Towards this end, we continually strive to make our web platform friendly to screen readers and other accessibility-related software, and provide accessible documents where possible.
-Any person requiring assistance, or would like a copy of a specific document, should contact the Special Needs Coordinator at (225) 276-2738.
+Any person requiring assistance, or would like a copy of a specific document, should contact the 504 Coordinator at 866-735-2001.
 TTY callers please use the 711 relay* or dial 1.800.846.5277.